git4example/CreateTaskSet/ExternalDeploymentCotroller.md

 aws ecs describe-task-sets --service $service_name --cluster default --task-set $task_set_green
 ```

 Step 6 : Now make Green deployment as Primary TaskSet.
-This will make it the baseline for future tasksets by updating the default values on the service.
+This will make it the baseline for future TaskSet by updating the default values on the service.
 You should see the task definition change in the top-level Service response:

 ```bash
 aws ecs update-service-primary-task-set --cluster $cluster_name --service $service_name --primary-task-set $task_set_green